DEGJS/formValidation/README.md

 You're right; there's no shortage of form validation plugins to choose from.
 That said, this plugin was written to fulfill some specific needs and workflows that many other validation plugins lack, including:

 * No third-party dependencies (especially jQuery)
-* Written as an ES6 module, and compatible with the [JSPM package manager](http://jspm.io).
+* Written as an ES6 module.
 * Extensible, to allow new validation rules (also written as ES6 modules) to be easily written, installed and bundled as needed.
 * Built to progressively enhance HTML5 validation patterns whenever possible.
 * Promise-based, asynchronous validation rules.